signalogic/SigSRF_SDK/README.md

 <a name="WinSCPAccesDockerContainers"></a>
 ### WinSCP Access to Docker Containers

-You may want to remotely access inside a running/active container pcap and media files output by EdgeStream apps -- for example to run WireShark or a media player (for more information on pcap, waveform, event log, packet log, and other test files provided/generated using the SDK, see [Test File Notes](#user-content-testfilenotes) below).
+You may want to remotely access inside a running/active container pcap and media files output by Mediashark™ apps -- for example to run WireShark or a media player (for more information on pcap, waveform, event log, packet log, and other test files provided/generated using the SDK, see [Test File Notes](#user-content-testfilenotes) below).
 This can be convenient for test and measurement purposes, as it avoids manual copying of files between host and container.

 To do this with WinSCP, you can set up a second host SSH port NNNN and then add: